nextflow-io/hyperopt/README.md

 See the `nextflow.config` file for the list of pipeline parameters.

-## Cluster support
+## Executors

-Since [Nextflow](http://www.nextflow.io) provides an abstraction between the pipeline logic and the underlying execution environment, the hyperopt pipeline can be executed on a single computer or an HPC cluster without any modifications.
+Since [Nextflow](http://www.nextflow.io) provides an abstraction between the pipeline logic and the underlying execution environment, the hyperopt pipeline can be executed seamlessly on a local machine, an HPC cluster, or a cloud provider.

-Visit the [Nextflow documentation](https://www.nextflow.io/docs/latest/executor.html) to see which HPC schedulers are supported, and how to use them.
+See the Nextflow documentation to learn more about [Executors](https://docs.seqera.io/nextflow/executor) and [Configuration](https://docs.seqera.io/nextflow/config).

-## Components
+## Software dependencies

 The hyperopt pipeline uses Python (>=3.10) and several Python packages for machine learning and data science.
 These dependencies are defined in the `conda.yml` file.